178inaba/php7-nginx/README.md

 # php7-nginx

-php7-nginx is php-fpm and nginx of docker
+php7-nginx is php-fpm and nginx of docker.

 ## Spec